Welcome to the University of Massachusetts Dartmouth America Reads & America Counts

-Any undergraduate student who is able to make a 2-hour commitment per week.
-Students who qualify for federal work study or have been awarded Connections may complete their hours with our program.
+Any undergraduate student who is able to make a minimum 3-hour commitment per week.
+Students who qualify for federal work study may complete their hours with our program.
 Students can also earn credit through experiential education depending on the professor and the course.
 Volunteers are always welcome!

 What responsibilities does a tutor have?

 - Attend all training sessions, tutoring sessions, and team meetings

 - Commit to a minimum of three hours per week

 - Demonstrate a desire to work with young children

 - Demonstrate a serious commitment to the tutoring job

 What do I need to know about training?